sonnyding1/blog-astro/src/content/blog/2024-03-25-writing-my-own-cms.md

 ## Routing

 This is my first time developing a multi-paged React web app.
-I familiarized myself with [React Router](https://reactrouter.com/en/main)to set up the routes for my portfolio:
+I familiarized myself with [React Router](https://reactrouter.com/en/main) to set up the routes for my portfolio:

 ```tsx
 // src/main.tsx